Websites for Your Research

 Federal Student Aid Ombudsman of the Department of Education

-A resource for students to resolve disputes and solve other problems with federal student loans, studentaid.ed.gov/redirects/ombudsman-ed-gov.
+Students may use this resource to resolve disputes and solve other problems with federal student loans, studentaid.ed.gov/redirects/ombudsman-ed-gov.

 Loan Repayment Assistance Program

-The University of New Hampshire School of Law established the Phinney Fund, our loan repayment assistance program (LRAP), for JD graduates who take low paying public interest law jobs.
-UNH School of Law recognizes the high debt loads that face many JD graduates and wanted to enable those graduates to still pursue their public interest law careers.
+The University of New Hampshire School of Law established the Phinney Fund, our loan repayment assistance program (LRAP), for J.D. graduates who take low paying public interest law jobs.
+UNH Law recognizes the high debt loads that face many J.D. graduates and wants to enable those graduates to still pursue their public interest law careers.

 Perkins or Law Center Loans